Interior of a private DC cannabis lounge with ambient lighting

 All public places are covered by DC’s Clean Air Act and pot ban – no exceptions for outdoor patios or cafes.

-How do I stay updated on lounge licenses?
+How do I stay updated on lounge licenses for Washington DC?

 Monitor DC Council actions and DC Department of Health announcements.
 Legislative changes (via Initiative or Council act) would be publicized.